FUNDRAISING TOTAL AND FURTHER INFORMATION: www.sofatosailboat.co.uk

-During the winter of 2024, two brave crewmates will undertake an unassisted 3000-mile voyage across the Atlantic Ocean in a 50-year-old tiny 17ft sailing boat to raise money in aid of four charities:
+During the early summer of 2025, two brave crewmates will undertake an unassisted 4500-mile voyage across the Atlantic Ocean in a 50-year-old tiny 17ft sailing boat to raise money in aid of four charities:

 Macmillan Cancer Support, Mind, MS-UK, and St Helena Hospice.